Nine (2009 live-action film): Filming

 Rehearsals for the film began in August 2008, the songs were recorded in late September, and filming commenced in October at Shepperton Studios, London.
 Further filming took place in Italy (in the villages of Anzio and Sutri), and at Cinecittà Film Studios.
-Nine's schedule required Kidman to begin rehearsals just four weeks after giving birth to her daughter.
+Nine's schedule required Kidman to begin rehearsals just six weeks after giving birth to her daughter.
+Kidman said she accepted to do Nine because she was allowed to bring her daughter to the set.
+The other women who worked in the film helped Kidman babysit her baby.

-Day-Lewis already knew some Italian (although he admitted to not studying for the role at a Q&A session for the Screen Actors Guild), and he frequently spoke the language in and out of character.
-According to music supervisor Matt Sullivan, "One day during shooting at London's Shepperton Studios, Rob and I got called into Daniel's dressing room, which was designed as a 1960s film director's office...He's smoking a cigarette, in full outfit and in character, and he's telling us how he would like to see this number that he's performing.
-And he's talking to us as Guido Contini.
-It was a really surreal experience."